guizlet/ads-interview/README.md

   sizes: [[728, 90]],
 }]
 ```

+To validate that your code works,
+- [ ] Open network tab in dev tools and filter for google ads requests (use `ads?`)
+- [ ] Refresh your page
+- [ ] Inspect the payload sent to google and ensure that amazon key values are set in the request as shown in [this screenshot](/images/validation.png)

 To test that it works, enable apstag debug mode and confirm that you are seeing a test orange creative.